 Worth the walk never was more true

 Huppendorf is becoming a favorite lunch stop on the way back from the in-laws.
 I try to time it with their seasonals and last time through, we had the tasty Öchsla, their Pfingsten (Whit Sunday) specialty.
 A bonus was getting to sit outside in the Biergarten and this time, I wasn’t too tired to get a photo!
 I also got lucky when they had some bottles of their very tasty Märzen.
+It was so good I returned in 2019 for its tapping and it perhaps even better.

 The Pfingsten specialty Öchla and Grasser’s lovely little Biergarten